Nootropic profile

 A naturally occurring polyamine that induces autophagy - the body's cellular cleanup process - associated with improved memory, neuroprotection, and longevity in both animal and human observational studies.

-The key benefits of Spermidine include: Cognitive Enhancement, Energy, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Spermidine are: Cognitive Enhancement, Energy, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.